adamharrison/wtk/README.md

 Although this will grealty increase the size of the container to about `167MB`, so if you are on a limited server, you may wish to compile locally.

+## Utilities

+In addition to various modules, I'm also posting a number of small utilities that I use to replace common, yet annoying anti-ergonomic utilities.

+The benefit to these is that they're all, small, speedy, statically compiled binaries, for linux.
+So you don't need an entire python environment just to run `jq`.

+`wtkjq`: `jq` with a sensible, lua-based interface.
+Slightly faster than regular `jq`.